-Winters are cold and summers are blazing in the desert.
+- Winters are cold and summers are blazing in the desert.
 Pack and dress accordingly with plenty of water and sunscreen.
-Study shoes are recommended if you plan to climb around on the rocks.

-Bring your own binoculars to enjoy the sweeping desert view from the top of the tower.
-Bring a camera to take some photos of the folk art and of the kids enjoying the boulders.
+- Bring your own binoculars to enjoy the sweeping desert view from the top of the tower.

 The In-Ko-pah exit gets its name from the Kumeyaay Tribe, who lived in the eastern mountains of San Diego County.
 In their language “in-ka-pah” means “place of the mountain people”.
 An apt name for a landscape that is mountainous and rocky.

 In the Area: Other attractions in the area include Anza Borrego State Park, which can have stunning wildflower blooms in the spring.
 The Golden Acorn Casino, east of Alpine, has a travel center to pick up gas and snacks and hot deli items.